 Commercial Mortgage Quick Reference Guide

 Simply put, a non-recourse commercial loan is the opposite of a recourse loan on commercial property.
 Recourse loans require the personal guarantee of the borrower(s) so that in the event of loan default, whatever money the bank does not recuperate from the property, the borrower and his personal assets are on the line for the balance of the funds to make the bank whole.
 CMBS loans for example are generally non-recourse financial instruments.
+Want a free non recourse multifamily construction loan quote?
+Call (800) 567-9631, email us at email@example.com, or fill out the form at the bottom of the page.

 In the case of non-recourse commercial loans, the bank’s only means for recuperation of lost investment and yield in the event of a default is the property itself and the income the property generates.
 This is obviously advantageous to borrowers because who wouldn’t want less risk and exposure.
 Conversely non-recourse loans carry higher risks for lenders and investors.
 Because of this, the commercial lender often requires certain property types, and classes, in primary markets.
 Property income (both past and present) are also determining factors, as well as lower leverage.